armanab/CleanArchitecture/README.md

 `Solution:` Open the Linux WSL 2 terminal `sudo sysctl -w vm.max_map_count=262144` and change the virtual memory for Linux.

+### Give a Star

+My primary focus in this project is on quality.
+Creating a good quality product involves a lot of analysis, research and work.
+It takes a lot of time.
+If you like this project, learned something or you are using it in your applications, please give it a star :star:.
+This is the best motivation for me to continue this work.
+Thanks!

+### Share It

+There are very few really good examples of this type of application.
+If you think this repository makes a difference and is worth it, please share it with your friends and on social networks.
+I will be extremely grateful.

 ## Support

 If you are having problems, please let us know by [raising a new issue](https://github.com/armanab/CleanArchitecture/issues/new/choose).